Seakia/tensorflow_learning/README.md

 # repository for learning tensorflow
-## The codes are frome models of tensorflow and they maybe useless to you
+## The codes are from models of tensorflow and they maybe useless to you